• Skip to primary navigation

 Notes and substitutions

-• If you do not have basil, be a bit adventurous and try making this pesto with spinach, coriander or parsley - or a combination of all/ some.
+• If you do not have basil, be a bit adventurous and try making this pesto with spinach, coriander, or parsley - or a combination of all/ some.

 With pasta (of course!).
-I love adding broccoli or broccolini (tender stem broccoli) and little bit of cheese to my pesto pasta.
+I love adding broccoli or broccolini (tender stem broccoli) and a little bit of cheese to my pesto pasta.

-Mixed in with grain free pasta and served with beetroot raita and creamy broccoli as part of a grain free meal.
+Mixed in with grain-free pasta and served with beetroot raita and creamy broccoli as part of a grain-free meal.

-• On a piece of toast - I love it especially on sourdough.
+• On a piece of toast - I love it, especially, on sourdough.

 • Use it as a sauce on your homemade pizza.